DSGGGEZ/comshop/README.md

   and click go You should see a message saying

-  Import has been successfully finished".
+  Import has been successfully finished.

   This means you've import successfully to the database.